 JOHAN MARAIS is the author of various books on reptiles including the best-seller A Complete Guide to Snakes of Southern Africa.
-He is a popular public speaker and offers a variety of courses including Snake Awareness, Scorpion Awareness and Venomous Snake Handling.
-Johan is accredited by the International Society of Zoological Sciences (ISZS) and is a Field Guides Association of Southern Africa (FGASA) and Travel Doctor-approved service provider.
-His courses are also accredited by the Health Professions Council of South Africa (HPCSA).
+He is a popular public speaker and CEO of the African Snakebite Institute.
+The African Snakebite Institute (ASI) offers a variety of courses including Snake Awareness, Scorpion Awareness and Venomous Snake Handling.
+ASI is accredited by the International Society of Zoological Sciences (ISZS) and Travel Doctor-approved service provider.
+The courses are also accredited by the Health Professions Council of South Africa (HPCSA).
+ASI is the largest provider of quality snake handling and safety equipment in Africa.

 FREE ASI SNAKES APP

 Johan Marais | African Snakebite Institute

 +27 82 494 2039 | johan@asiorg.co.za

 EMERGENCY PROTOCOL

 IN THE EVENT OF A SNAKE BITE

 1 Keep the victim calm, immobilized and transport the victim to the closest hospital without delay.

 2 If the victim stops breathing, resort to artificial respiration or make use of a Bag Valve Mask.

 3 Call the Poison Information Centre helpline for further advice: 0861 555 777.

-DO NOT-
+DO NOT -

 - ... apply a tourniquet.

 - ... cut and suck the wound.

-- ... use ice or very hot water.

-- ... give the victim alcohol.
+- ... use ice or very hot water. ... give the victim alcohol.

 - ... apply electric shock.

 - ... inject antivenom randomly.
 Antivenom (if required) must be administered by a doctor in a hospital environment.